ObjectBox Sync Connector Setup

 }

-Initial Import from MongoDB
+Initial import from MongoDB

 To fully enable data synchronization, an initial import from MongoDB is necessary.
 This syncs all collections from MongoDB, which are part of the ObjectBox data model, into ObjectBox.
 It performs this with snapshot isolation level to offer a maximum level of consistency, e.g. concurrent updates from other systems do not interfere with this process (when done in accordance with MongoDB transaction semantics).
 From this snapshot onwards, all changes are synchronized continuously between MongoDB and ObjectBox.
 If one system goes offline, the synchronization will pick up where it left off, so no change will be lost.